Gluten Free Eggplant Parmesan is easy to make! This dish is baked, not fried! We have included Dairy-free and Vegan options too!

 I dare you to try not to eat any eggplant, the amazing smell will draw you in!
 YUM!

 During this entire process, probably some time before you sauce your gluten free eggplant parmesan you will need to make the pasta!
+You can eat eggplant parmesan without pasta, but I wouldn’t recommend it.

 For this dish, we choose the Organic Chickpea Spaghetti from Explore Cuisine.
 I am a huge fan of their entire pasta line.